ShramikaSandeep/LogYourTravelApp/README.md

 # This is a full stack application which logs all the places you visited and shows them on a map.

 You might have visited places around the world.
-This application launches a map and lets you select the location you might have visted
+This application launches a map and lets you select the location you might have visted.
 Each time you click on that location, it launches a form where you can fill your data (like - the date you visited, your pictures, your expereince) into the form fields and make an entry.
 This information is stored in the mongoDB database.
-Next time when you hover the that location, it displays all your entered info abou the place on to the map.
+Next time when you hover on that location, it displays all your entered info about the place on to the map.

 ### TODO

 * [x] Setup Server